mahowak/LING104/README.md

 We will use Nectir for discussions and for class exit tickets, which will be accessible from our GauchoSpace.
 These count as part of your participation grade.
 You can also use it to ask questions, and we will respond as fast as we can.
 This is the preferred way for asking questions on homework so that we can all benefit!
 You can join Ling104 on Nectir or access it through GauchoSpace.

 ### R practices
-On weeks when there are no big projects due, there will be little R practices due.
-These are intended to take less than an hour to complete and will keep you fresh in your R skills.
+On weeks when there are no big projects due, there will be little R practice assignments due.
+These are intended to take about an hour to complete and will keep you fresh in your R skills.
 You can skip one over the course of the quarter (complete 3 out of 4).

 ### A word about your well-being
 We get it.
 The last year has been extraodinarily difficult and has taken a toll on all of us.
 We recognize there will be issues that come up thorughout the quarter and that we can't expect "business as usual."
 We will make every effort to be accomodating to your needs, and we hope you will do the same for us instructors!